Ship to Shore (TV series)

 Ship to Shore is an Australian children's television series devised by David Rapsey and written by Glenda Hambly, John Rapsey, Mary Morris, Everett de Roche, Ysabelle Dean, Jon Stephens and others.
-The program was shown on the ABC and Channel 9 in Australia, on YTV in Canada, and briefly on Nickelodeon in the United States and the United Kingdom.
+The program was shown on the Nine Network and ABC and in Australia, on YTV in Canada, and briefly on Nickelodeon in the United States and the United Kingdom.

 In September 2014, Greg Carroll, who played the show's bumbling security guard Hermes Endakis, announced he was writing a musical based on his Ship to Shore role.

 Synopsis

 The show centres around the lives of a group of children living on Circe Island, a fictional island off the coast of Perth, in Western Australia.
-Three series of the show were shot, airing on the ABC in 1992 and 1993, before being revived by Channel 9 in 1996.
+The show premiered on the Nine Network on November 1, 1993..
+Two further seasons were aired in 1994 and 1996.
 Each episode was 24 minutes long.

 The first series was more comedic, with a focus on the children outwitting the bumbling adult characters, particularly security guard Hermes Endakis, played by Greg Carroll.
 Later series included more social and environmental issues, particularly in the second series where the children try to stop a big corporation from destroying their island.